-Four Communications (Four) is a leading independent and award-winning integrated agency.
-Launched in 2001, the agency has grown to more than 300 people across a global network of offices spanning London, Cardiff, Aberystwyth, Farnborough, Edinburgh, Abu Dhabi and Dubai.
+Four Agency is a leading independent and award-winning integrated agency.
+Launched in 2001, the agency has grown to more than 300 people across a global network of offices spanning the UK (including London, Cardiff and Sheffield) and offices in Dubai, Abu Dhabi and Riyadh.

 Four is recognised as a global leader in travel and tourism.
 Our specialist travel and tourism practice, Four Travel was established in 1991.
 It is one of the UK’s leading independent travel PR and marketing specialists, delivering integrated thinking and solution to client’s needs, whether that be PR, Representation, Campaign planning, Media Buying, Social Media, Research and digital developments.

 From destinations and airlines to tour operators, OTA’s, hotels, attractions and cruise lines; we live and breathe travel.
 And because we undertake our own travel trends research, we’re able to give our clients insights that help them stand apart from their competitors.